Home > Business Insurance > Shop Insurance > Jewellery Shop > Comprehensive Protection Strategies for Jewellery Shops

 If a customer finds the new ring they had for Christmas keeps slipping off or is a little too tight and feels uncomfortable on their finger, it is common for them to bring it to a jeweller for adjusting in the weeks following Christmas.

-So while you may have taken out extra insurance to cover the run-up to Christmas, it will be worth boosting your insurance to cover the following weeks when you may be holding on to a lot of jewellery that doesn’t belong to you.
+So while you may have taken out extra cover in the run-up to Christmas, it will be worth boosting your protection during the following weeks when you may be holding on to a lot of jewellery that doesn’t belong to you.

-Your jewellery shop insurance policy will look very different to a policy for a shop across the road that sells other products or services.
+Your jewellery shop coverage will look very different to a policy for a shop across the road that sells other products or services.
 Still, you will share some standard elements commonly needed for a brick-and-mortar shop business.
 The basics include:

 • Public liability: This will cover the costs of a compensation claim made by a customer for an injury sustained on your premises or damage caused to their personal property.